 Research Experience for Undergraduates

-The Nanotechnology Network REU program (N-REU) is designed to give undergraduate students an introductory research experience in nanotechnology.
-This summer a total of approximately 60 students are hosted for a 10 week program, spread across the 11 leading nanotechnology university laboratories.
+The National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Program is designed to give undergraduate students an introductory research experience in nanotechnology.
+This summer a total of approximately 70 students are hosted for a 10 week program, spread across the 14 NNIN facilities.
 Each student will work on an independent research project within their area of interest, using the advanced resources of our laboratories.
 Because of the breadth of expertise across these sites, we are able to offer exciting nanotechnology research projects across the spectrum of nanotechnology fields: Electrical Engineering, Materials Science, Chemistry, Chemical Engineering, Physics, Mechanical Engineering, Biology, and Biomedical Engineering.
 Students take advantage of the streamlined training process that the facilities employ for all its users to become proficient in advanced laboratory practices quickly.
 Projects are scaled to be challenging yet achievable within the 10 week time frame.

 Students are assigned to a specific research project and make a meaningful research contribution to their research group.
 Each project involves hands-on nanotechnology research with state-of-the-art equipment.
 Each student works on an individual research project, with support from faculty, graduate student mentors, and facility staff.
-This program is similar to the NNIN and NNUN REU programs have been in operation since 1997, with over 1000 alumni.
+This program and its predecssor from NNUN have been in operation since 1997, with over 1100 alumni.
 Through experience, we have developed mechanisms to assure that each student has a successful and educational research experience.

 The program will from early June until mid-August, although the exact dates vary by site (some accommodations can be made for late arrivals).
-The program culminates in the N-REU Convocation, a three-day technical symposium being held at Georgia Institute of Technology, August 10-13.
-All participants will travel to the N-REU Convocation and present their research results to their peers.
-Finally, each student writes a two-page report which will be published as part of the 2014 Nanotechnology Network REU Research Accomplishments.
+The program culminates in the NNIN REU Convocation, a three-day technical symposium being held at Cornell University in Mid August.
+All participants will travel to the NNIN Convocation and present their research results to their peers.
+Finally, each student writes a two-page report which will be published as part of the 2015 National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Research Accomplishments.

 Results from prior years’ programs, including photographs, participant listings, published reports, and in some cases presentation videos are accessible under the menu at the left.